Samsung/tizen-docs/docs/application/native/guides/compliations/overview.md

 - [Complication Provider](watchface-complication-provider.md)

   You can provide the data for complication.
-If the watchface complication requsts to update the data, complication provider should give the updated data.
-And If the complication data is updated, complication provider can notify to the complication.
+If the watchface application requsts to update the data, complication provider must give the updated data.
+In addition, if the complication data is updated, complication provider can notify to the complication.

 ## Related Information
 - Dependencies